Design the blueprint for an inspirational summer...

 Class time: 9.00 am – 12.00 noon | Number of credits: 6 ECTS/3 US credits

-Gain a better understanding of the causes and consequences of climate change while considering adaptation and mitigation strategies.
+Gain a better understanding of the causes and consequences of climate change while considering adaptation and mitigation strategies focusing on French and European examples.

 *This course will include 18 hours of French language instruction and 21 hours concerning climate change.